In this article

 If you don't have regular access to the internet, or the right identification details (New Zealand driver licence, New Zealand passport or RealMe ID) to accompany an online enrolment, you can still enrol in other ways.

 You can enrol or update your details by filling in an enrolment form.
 Call 0800 36 76 56 or text your name and address to 3676 to have one sent to you.
 You can pick up an enrolment form at a Citizen's Advice Bureau, most public libraries, and Electoral Commission offices.

 Are prisoners eligible to enrol?

-Prisoners serving a sentence fewer than three years will be entitled to enrol and vote, as are people on remand, home detention or serving a community-based sentence.
+Prisoners serving a sentence of less than three years are eligible to enrol and vote, as are people on remand awaiting trial or sentence, home detention or serving a community-based sentence.